Currency name(s): Verge (XVG); first launched in 2014 under the name of DogeCoinDark, but the team behind this currency decided to rename it in 2016

 Features: anonymous, community-driven, fast, direct, fungible

 Verge is essentially a cryptocurrency that was conceived to be used every day, in a similar manner to how standard fiat currencies are used.
 It started with the implementation of the original Bitcoin blockchain, and the Verge network relies on that core idea today – to have a decentralized, efficient way to make purchases and other kinds of transactions without compromising the privacy of its users.
 There is another feature that the Verge network adopted from Bitcoin: it still relies on the idea that all transactions should be stored permanently on its blockchain and, once they are completed, they are visible to the public using the network.
 This is why the Verge network is said to be a fork of Bitcoin.

 However, the sender’s and the receiver’s addresses themselves are not generally visible, so it can be said that this network is anonymous.
-Also, the purpose of the Verge network is to complete transactions over the web quickly, reliably and with ease for a very small fee, and the mission of the team behind it is to make Verge accessible to as many people around the world as it can be used on a daily basis.
+Also, the purpose of the Verge network is to complete transactions over the web quickly, reliably and with ease for a very small fee, and the mission of the team behind it is to make Verge accessible to as many people around the world so it can be used on a daily basis.

 The Verge network market cap is today valued at approximately $145 million, and all major markets support Verge trading.
 Investors can buy and sell their positions at Bittrex, Bifinex, as well as Binance, and can either trade both with fiat currencies and other cryptocurrencies such as Ethereum, Bitcoin or Litecoin.